MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-containers-on-azure-kubernetes-service.md

 #### Open ports for clustering, if needed

-[Tomcat clustering](https://tomcat.apache.org/tomcat-9.0-doc/cluster-howto.html) can be used on AKS, but is not formally supported by Microsoft.
-If you use it, ensure that the necessary port ranges are exposed in the Dockerfile.
-If you specify the server IP address in *server.xml*, be sure to use a value from a variable that is initialized at container startup to the pod's IP address.
+If you intend to use [Tomcat Clustering](https://tomcat.apache.org/tomcat-9.0-doc/cluster-howto.html) on AKS, ensure that the necessary port ranges are exposed in the Dockerfile.
+In order to specify the server IP address in `server.xml`, be sure to use a value from a variable that is initialized at container startup to the pod's IP address.

 Alternatively, session state can be [persisted to an alternate location](#identify-session-persistence-mechanism) to be available across replicas.